-One of the most important benefits of using the kiosks is increased efficiency in contact tracing.
+One of the most important benefits of using kiosks is increased efficiency in contact tracing.
 Kristie Larsen, Executive Director, says, "By utilizing this low-cost technology, we can maintain our contact tracing and access the information more efficiently if one of our residents or a staff member tests positive for COVID-19.
 These procedures help keep everyone safe and healthy."

 Every 2-3 hours, employees take a moment to disinfect high-touch common areas in and around their department – hence the phrase cycle cleaning.
 With everyone's participation, we can ensure common areas are disinfected regularly throughout the day.
 Cycle Cleaning is a great tool to use for cold and flu season as well!

-Physically distanced, together
+Physically distanced, together.

 The benefits of living in a retirement community have become even more apparent during the pandemic.
-When Arizona shut down and the local government issued a mandate to quarantine, many seniors found themselves more isolated than ever.
+When Arizona shut down, and the local government issued a mandate to quarantine, many seniors found themselves more isolated than ever.

 However, rather than being isolated in a single-family home, our residents received daily meal deliveries from the waitstaff they have grown to know and love.
-The Activities department found new ways to keep residents socially engaged even though we couldn't gather in person.
+The Activities Department found new ways to keep residents socially engaged even though we couldn't gather in person.

 Suppose a resident needed repairs in their apartment.
-In that case, they could put in a work order, as usual, knowing that the tech visiting their home had been carefully screened and was following strict infection control procedures.
+In that case, they could put in a work order, as usual, knowing that the tech visiting their home had been carefully screened and followed strict infection control procedures.
 Fellowship Square/Christian Care became a safety bubble for residents and staff alike, an insulated and supportive community.

 Together, we felt safer here than anywhere else.

 On April 29th, Arizona Governor Doug Ducey issued an Executive Order titled 'Return Stronger', which allowed some businesses to resume operations in a limited capacity.
 Others were permitted to open over the following few weeks.
-While we were all very excited, we followed suit in a decidedly slower pace out of an abundance of caution.
+While we were all very excited, we followed suit at a decidedly slower pace out of an abundance of caution.
 We carefully planned each phase of our reopening to ensure we took every possible precaution to prevent the spread of COVID-19 to our senior living community.